Max-Edelson/Bullet-Journal/admin/meetings/05-10-2021_project_check_4.md

 ## Agenda:
 1. Maxim no longer coding with colleciton team but will joing any meeting with any team if asked to
 2. Discuss making an mvp
+3. Qiuyu talk about storage
-3. Demos
+4. Demos
-4. Plan jobs for next week
+5. Plan jobs for next week
+6. Status video

 ## Notes from discussion:
 - Collection team leader: Javier